entur/tiamat/README.md

 ## Baseline existing database
 To baseline an existing database that does not contain the table `schema_version`.
 The schema of this database must be exactly equivalent to the first migration file.
-If not, you might be better off by starting from scratch and using the restoring_import to repopulate the new database.
+If not, you might be better off by starting from scratch and import an sql dump.

 ```
 ./flyway -url=jdbc:postgresql://localhost:6432/tiamat -locations=filesystem:/path/to/tiamat/src/main/resources/db/migration baseline